-He thought that this extra signal might be some odd emanation from the sun, but by chance there was a partial solar eclipse in New Jersey in August 1932 and the signals did not go away.
-After he had an entire year’s data in hand he finally understood that the signals were coming from a fixed point in space, outside of the solar system.
+He thought this extra signal might be some odd emanation from the sun, but by chance, there was a partial solar eclipse in New Jersey in August 1932 and the signals did not disappear.
+After he had an entire year’s data in hand, he finally understood that the signals were coming from a fixed point in space, outside of the solar system.
 He had discovered radio waves originating from the center of the Milky Way.

 Jansky presented his work at a couple of meetings in 1933, and the news made the front page of the New York Times.

-You might think that a discovery as monumental as this would cause astronomers around the world to drop their photographic plates and rush to build radio receivers.
-But that did not happen.
+As monumental as this discovery was, it did not cause astronomers around the world to drop their photographic plates and rush to build radio receivers.
 Jansky gave some lectures and presentations at conferences; there was the article in the New York Times and reports published in professional journals, but almost nobody rushed to follow it up.

 In part, this was because Jansky’s discovery came out of a project in engineering.
 Dr. Woody Sullivan, a historian of radio astronomy explained it this way: “…this basic discovery was a misfit.
 Neither fish nor fowl, it was unable to be appreciated by either the scientists or engineers, and therefore lay untouched as an isolated curiosity.”